 Benefits of Unisom

-According to health communities and user reviews on platforms like Reddit and Drugs.com, here are the most mentioned benefits of Unisom:
+According to health communities, user reviews on platforms like Reddit, Drugs.com, and consumer feedback from Amazon and WebMD, here are the most frequently cited benefits of using Unisom as a sleep aid:

 1. Helps You Fall Asleep Faster

 Most users report falling asleep within 30 to 60 minutes after taking Unisom.
-This is especially true with SleepTabs and SleepGels.
+This effect is especially notable with Unisom SleepTabs (containing doxylamine succinate) and SleepGels (containing diphenhydramine HCl).
+These antihistamines work by blocking histamine, a chemical involved in wakefulness.

 3. Affordable and Easily Accessible

-Unisom is widely available without a prescription at drugstores, supermarkets, and online retailers.
-It typically costs less than $10 for a pack.
+Unisom is an over-the-counter (OTC) medication available at pharmacies, supermarkets, and online retailers.
+It generally costs under $10 for a standard pack, making it a budget-friendly sleep aid.

 Possible Side Effects of Unisom